AttilaBalla/variantest_client/README.md

 The application is currently not hosted on any platform, it can be viewed in a local environment by downloading the repository and running ```npm start``` in the main folder.

+The backend API for this project can be found here: https://github.com/AttilaBalla/variantest_server